realkalash/fluent_gpt_app/README.md

 - **Integration with ChatGPT from OpenAI**: Use ChatGPT by obtaining a token from OpenAI.
 - **Custom GPT**: You can use your own GPT models by providing a URL to the model.
 - **Pin app**: Pin the app to the top of your screen for easy access.
+- **Search files support**: You can download and use "Everything" search engine to search files on your computer.
+- **Shell support**: GPT can run shell commands on your computer.

 ## Screenshots